battre/autocomplete-attribute-explainer/README.md

 > **Context:**
 >
-> The some websites in country may ask users to break their address into atomic
+> The some websites in a country may ask users to break their address into
-> tokens (e.g. by asking for a floor number and apartment number in separate
+> atomic tokens (e.g. by asking for a floor number and apartment number in
-> fields) while other websites in the same country ask the user may ask the user
+> separate fields) while other websites in the same country ask the user may ask
-> to provide compound data (e.g. by asking to enter the floor number and
+> the user to provide compound data (e.g. by asking to enter the floor number
-> apartment number in a single field).
+> and apartment number in a single field).

 > **Proposal:**
 >